 - 2 tsp instant coffee (if you don't want to do coffee flavour, feel free to use only vanilla or other flavouring extracts as you wish)

-NOTE: Use 4 Tbsp sugar + 1 tsp vanilla in the bread recipe.
+NOTE: Use 4 tablespoon sugar + 1 teaspoon vanilla in the bread recipe.
 You want to start this recipe out with the dough that has finished the first proofing and has doubled in size.
 You can make the dough the night before, let it proof in the fridge overnight, and then pull it out 2 hours before using so it has time to soften.

 For the butter, you can simply cut them into cubes, but I find it easier to wrap butter that is round-ish rather than squared.
 So, I start out with soft butter and use a small disher or a measuring spoon to scoop out rounds.
 Place the pieces on a plate and then put it in the fridge to firm up.